-Free Family Fun Day coming up at Kilkenny Science Festival
+Free family fun day coming up at Kilkenny Science Festival

 More than 100 free events will take place in Kilkenny including activities for schools, afternoon shows for families and evening events for the general public with over 10,000 expected to participate across the region.

-At Kilkenny Castle festivalgoers are encouraged to bring their ear defenders as Caroline Ainslie will host a balloon science show where young festivalgoers will discover why some balloons pop louder than others.
+At Kilkenny Castle festivalgoers are encouraged to bring their ear defenders as Caroline Ainslie will host a balloon science show.
+Young festivalgoers will be encouraged to discover why some balloons pop louder than others.

 At Castlecomer Discovery Park a day filled with family fun events is on offer starting with a family-friendly talk on prehistoric life beginning in Kilkenny.
 Castlecomer was the site of spectacular fossil finds in the 19th century and young festivalgoers will get an up-close chance to discover more.
 There will be talk of coal forests, giant dragonflies, millipedes and even dinosaurs.

-The core theme for Science Week 2022 is 'Infinite Possibilities'.
+The core theme for Science Week 2022 is “Infinite Possibilities”.
 From the infinite variety of our amazing planet and the adaptability of nature to our ability to face the unexpected, the possibilities are endless.
-We have many choices to make and more challenges to face, and we are all part of the conversation about the role that science can play.
-For Science Week 2022, exploring the infinite possibilities of science is a challenging adventure for all.
+There are many choices to make and more challenges to face, and we are all part of the conversation about the role that science can play.
+For Science Week 2022, we are asking people to explore the infinite possibilities of science.

 Full details of the Kilkenny Science Festival and booking can be found at www.stemkilkenny.ie